chubukeita/NMA_MetaInsight_long_format_csv_autocreate_file/README.md

 ## How to use NMA when the total number of groups to be compared exceeds 8
 If the total number of groups to be compared in NMA exceeds 8, please directly enter the names of the groups to be classified in rows 6 and onwards of columns W to Y (the "arm1" to "arm3" columns in the "Strategies" section) in the InputSheet.
 Delete and overwrite the formulas originally in rows 6 and onwards of columns W to Y with the names of the groups.
 However, entering data in the "IndexA" and "IndexB" of the "Strategies" tab in the "Input Form" that appears when double-clicking a cell in the InputSheet will no longer change the group names, but data entered for "Patient (n)" will be reflected in the InputSheet.

-## User Form Layout
-The layout of labels, text boxes, combo boxes, and command buttons in the user form, as well as control names, can be checked in the slide file titled "UserFormLayout.pptx."

 ## License for this file
 For this program (except Module4), this code was created by chubukeita and refactored by ChatGPT 4.0.